input-output-hk/scrypto/README.md

 ```

 * Second, we create the first batch of tree modifications, inserting keys 1, 2, and 3 with values 10, 20, and 30.
-We use com.google.common.primitives.Longs.toByteArray to get 8-byte values out of longs
+We use `com.google.common.primitives.Longs.toByteArray` to get 8-byte values out of longs.

 ```scala
   val key1 = Array(1:Byte);